 What Damage Can You Make?

-Well, there aren’t too many things that you can damage, but some of them are very important.
-If you follow the steps in this article, you won’t cause any damage.
+Well, there aren’t too many things you can damage, but some are very important.
+If you follow the steps in this article, you shouldn’t do any harm to the vehicle’s chassis.

 So, here’s possible damage if you wash your undercarriage the wrong way: